Authority98/cute-expense-tracker/README.md

 ## ✨ Features

 - 📊 Visual expense analytics with charts
-- 🌙 Dark/Light mode support
-- 💾 Data persistence using Firebase
+- 🌙 Data persistence using Firebase
-- ⛅ Weather widget integration
 - 📱 Responsive design for all devices
 - 💫 Beautiful loading animations